Q: Why should I prepare for a wildfire?

 Q: What changes will I need to make to my home?

 A. Your Wildfire Mitigation Specialist will work with you to identify the vulnerabilities in your home’s construction and provide you solutions.

 The topography, building materials and other factors influence your home’s vulnerability to ignition.
 Sometimes, simple actions such as caulking or adding flashing can mitigate risk.
 Installing a noncombustible barrier around the foundation is required.
 Every home differs, so the actions needed will vary.

 Q: Can I get a tax break for doing wildfire mitigation work?

-You will need to submit your receipts for materials or labor to receive the tax credit.
+You will need to submit your receipts for materials or labor to receive the tax subtraction.
 The subtraction is limited to $2,500.
-No tax credit is available for federal taxes.

 Q: Will getting certified help me with my insurance needs?